AgoraNomic/ruleset/index.md

   and updated to include the most recent changes.
 Officially, the FLR is only published monthly.
 That version can be found [here](flr.txt).**
-* [The Agora Nomic Code of Regulations](acorn.txt) contains the full text of all currently enacted rules, organized into categories.
+* [The Agora Nomic Code of Regulations](acorn.txt) contains the full text of all currently enacted regulations, organized into categories.
   A new version comes out every week.

 ## [Ruleset Format Updates](updates)